United Home Life insurance review

 Heather Petty is a writer at Finder specializing in banking, investments and insurance.
 She's a self-proclaimed word nerd who worked as a technical writer and editor for the casino systems industry and is an internationally published young adult mystery author.
 Heather earned a bachelor’s degree in English from the University of Nevada, Reno.

 If you want numerous options with no medical exam requirements, United Home Life insurance might be the right fit for you.
-But if lower premiums makes the medical exam worth it to you, take some time to compare other insurers with more traditional offerings.
+But if lower premiums makes the medical exam worth it to you, take some time to compare other life insurance providers with more traditional offerings.

 What types of life insurance coverage does United Home Life offer?